PyatroMarchanka/CyberAliosha/README.md

-"Parter" is one of the services of the "CyberAliosha" project.
+CyberAliosha is a service that has been designed to automatically create musical parts for composers, sound engineers and anyone else who writes or wants to write music.
-It was developed for automatic creation musical MIDI parts for composers, sound engineers, and for anybody, who write, or want write music.
+It can create chord progressions, add chord melodies, and save and manage them.